 The Branches are closed on Saturdays and Sundays and on 1 and 6 January, Easter Monday, 25 April, 1 May, 2 June, 15 August, 1 November, 8, 25 and 26 December.

 The Bolzano Branch provides the services listed below.
-Specifically, it provides State Treasury services for the province of Bolzano.

 The Branch undertakes banking and financial supervision of banking groups and financial intermediaries with head offices in the same province, namely those operating mainly at a local level.